 The research team at the University of Missouri College of Veterinary Medicine is looking for information from Chihuahua owners regarding a fatal neurodegenerative disease that may be present in your breed.

-If anyone is interested in information on NCL, information is available at www.CanineGeneticDiseases.net, and on the project list on the left side, click on NEURONAL CEROID LIPOFUSCINOSIS (NCL).
+If anyone is interested in information on NCL, information is available at www.CanineGeneticDiseases.net, and in the Research tab click on Canine Genetic Disease Network to find NEURONAL CEROID LIPOFUSCINOSIS (NCL).